-• Within Customers & Communities there was an overall overspend of £0.488m.
-This was mainly due to an overspend of £0.312m on the environmental services contract and its management.
+- Within Customers & Communities there was an overall overspend of £0.49m.
+This was mainly due to an overspend of £0.31m on the environmental services contract and its management.
 This related to additional ad hoc works; legal costs; and costs of a risk share mechanism reflecting lower sales proceeds of recycled materials.
 This was partially offset by performance deductions relating to the old contract, and some variable elements of the contract coming out under budget.
-There was also an overspend of £0.232m on Parks and Open Spaces due to a loss of ground maintenance recharges to NPH.
-Overall within the Customers & Communities area there was also some smaller variances including some underspends due to staff vacancies.

-- Within the Chief Executive area there was an overall underspend of £0.153m associated with the senior management restructure that took place during the year. - Within the Chief Finance Officer Area there was an overall underspend of £0.102m, mainly due to a saving on the LGSS contract related to new insurance premiums.
-There was also a significant pressure of £0.400m in the Benefits area due to subsidy loss resulting from the increased demand in temporary accommodation this was forecast during the year.
-This overspend has been offset by an underspend on rent allowances due to increased recovery rates. - Within the Economy, Assets and Culture area there was an overall overspend of £0.181m.
-This was made up of overspends in the Asset Management area (0.377m) due to vacant posts being covered by interims, valuation work being carried out by external companies and additional maintenance costs in relation to water hygiene at the Racecourse.
-There was also an overspend in Programmes & Enterprise (£0.154m) partly due to the write off of a large debt.
-These overspends were partially offset by underspends against Car Parking (£0.263m) and Facilities Management (£0.120m) due to savings on postage associated with a reduction in post sent by the authority. - Within the Housing & Wellbeing area there was an overall overspend of £1.235m.
+There was also an overspend of £0.23m on Parks and Open Spaces. - Within the Chief Executive area there was an overall underspend of £0.15m associated with the senior management restructure that took place during the year. - Within the Chief Finance Officer Area there was an overall underspend of £0.10m, mainly due to a saving on the LGSS contract related to new insurance premiums.
+There was also a significant pressure of £0.40m in the Benefits area due to subsidy loss resulting from the increased demand in temporary accommodation this was forecast during the year.
+This overspend has been offset by an underspend on rent allowances due to increased recovery rates. - Within the Economy, Assets and Culture area there was an overall overspend of £0.18m.
+This was made up of overspends in the Asset Management area (£0.38m) due to vacant posts being covered by interims, valuation work being carried out by external companies and additional maintenance costs in relation to water hygiene at the Racecourse.
+There was also an overspend in Programmes & Enterprise (£0.15m) partly due to the write off of a large debt.
+These overspends were partially offset by underspends against Car Parking (£0.26m) and Facilities

+Management (£0.12m) due to savings on postage associated with a reduction in post sent by the authority.

+- Within the Housing & Wellbeing area there was an overall overspend of £1.23m.
 This mainly relates to the Housing Options and Advice area and is due to pressures resulting from the increased demand in temporary accommodation and includes the associated increased charge in the bad debt provision.
 This pressure was forecast during the year.
-This pressure was partly offset by additional homelessness grants received from central government in March 2019. - Within the Borough Secretary area there was an overall underspend of £0.225m, mainly due to vacancies within the Legal Team. - Within the Planning area there was an overall underspend of £0.497m.
-This was partly due to an underspend in the Planning Policy & Heritage area (£0.252m) due to an underspend on the Local Plan Part 2 the service has requested to carry forward some of this underspend (see appendix 2).
-There was also an underspend on Development Control (£0.206m) due to additional planning income and some vacancies. - On the Corporate budget there was an underspend of £0.195m due to greater interest income generated from cash balances due to cash balances remaining higher than forecast, and an interest rate rise.
+This pressure was partly offset by additional homelessness grants received from central government in March 2019. - Within the Borough Secretary area there was an overall underspend of £0.23m, mainly due to vacancies within the Legal Team. - Within the Planning area there was an overall underspend of £0.50m.
+This was partly due to an underspend in the Planning Policy & Heritage area (£0.25m) due to an underspend on the Local Plan Part 2.
+There was also an underspend on Development Control (£0.21m) due to additional planning income and some vacancies. - On the Corporate budget there was an underspend of £0.20m due to greater interest income generated from cash balances due to cash balances remaining higher than forecast, and an interest rate rise.

-The Council's final approved budget for General Fund capital expenditure in 2018/19 was £20.0m, reflecting carry forwards from 2017/18, in year changes and re-profiling approved as part of the setting of the 2019/20 capital programme.
+The Council's final approved budget for General Fund capital expenditure in 2018/19 was £24.83m.
+The budgeted funding of the 2018/19 capital programme was as follows: